MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/create-task-module.md

 [!include[v4-to-v3-SDK-pointer](~/includes/v4-to-v3-pointer-me.md)]

-You can create the dialog (referred as task module in TeamsJS v.1.0) using an Adaptive Card or an embedded web view.
+You can create a modal dialog (referred as task module in TeamsJS v1.x) using an Adaptive Card or an embedded web view.
 To create a dialog, you must perform the process called the initial invoke request.
 This document covers the initial invoke request, payload activity properties when a dialog is invoked from 1:1 chat, group chat, channel (new post), channel (reply to thread), and command box.
 > [!NOTE]
 > If you are not populating the dialog with parameters defined in the app manifest, you must create the dialog for users with either an Adaptive Card or an embedded web view.